MileHacker Logo

 The Yellow Fever vaccination is required if you arrive from or have transited through a country with risk of transmission.
 Carry your International Certificate of Vaccination or Prophylaxis (ICVP).

-Common concerns include mosquito-borne diseases like Dengue, Zika, and Chikungunya.
+Common concerns include mosquito-vector-borne illnesses like Dengue, Zika, and Chikungunya.
 Prevention involves applying Insect repellent containing DEET or picaridin, wearing long sleeves and pants, and staying in screened accommodation.
 Food and waterborne illnesses also occur, so drink bottled or filtered water and choose reputable eateries.

 Vaccinations and Health Concerns

-• Yellow Fever vaccination (mandatory in some cases).
+• Yellow Fever vaccination (compulsory in some cases).

 • Recommended vaccinations: Hepatitis A, B, Typhoid, Rabies (for high-risk).